Secure Ordering | Free Shipping | Beat Quality | Best Prices

 Is NR Safe?

-Nicotinamide riboside (NR) is considered safe for most people when taken as a supplement within the recommended dosages.
+Nicotinamide riboside (NR) is safe for most people when taken as a supplement within the recommended dosages.
 However, research on NR is still relatively limited, and more long-term studies are needed to fully understand its safety profile.
 Consult with a healthcare professional before starting NR supplementation, especially if you are pregnant, nursing, have pre-existing health conditions, or are taking medications, to ensure its safety and suitability for your individual needs.

 What Other Supplements Interact with NR?